sfrias/i2pberry/README.md

    - Fully featured installation of I2P
    - Fail2ban for login monitoring
    - SSH hardening (changed the port, disabled root login, really more of a deterrent)
    - UFW for firewalling

-   Thanks to David at https://github.com/TheTinHat for the updated installtion  script!
+   Thanks to David at https://github.com/TheTinHat for the updated installation  script!

 #####Working On